 The accompanying combined financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 1 to the financial statements, the Company has suffered recurring losses from operations, has a working capital deficiency, and has stated that substantial doubt exists about the Company's ability to continue as a going concern.
-Management's evaluation of the events and conditions and management's plans regarding these matters are also described in Note 1.
+As discussed in Note 1 to the financial statements, the Company has recurring losses from operations, has a working capital deficiency, and has stated that substantial doubt exists about the Company's ability to continue as a going concern.

+Management's evaluation of the events and conditions and management's plans regarding these matters also are described in Note 1.
 The combined financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+Our opinion is not modified with respect to this matter.